 LiftOff.
 The low error rate and overall short selection time shows that LiftOff is overall suitable to interact with current UIs for VR HMDs.
 The UI elements can be picked being even smaller than the small targets (7.8mm), since the error rate was around 2.2%.
 However, calculating the perfect sizes needs further investigation.
 The touch data for LiftOff showed that participants mostly started from the center of the touchpad (on average 460px away from the target location) and did not try to place the initial touch close to the target.
 So for precise interaction, participants need one reference point where they start their movement and start seeing the position on the touchpad.
-We leveraged this in the implementation of one of our example applications (Text Entry Fig. 13) by splitting the keyboard into two parts and allowing the user to have one reference point for each hand leading to a reduced overall movement.
+We leveraged this in the implementation of one of our example applications (Text Entry Fig. 13) by splitting the keyboard into two parts and allowing the user to have one reference.

 PressOn.
 The overall performance in terms of error rate and selection time of PressOn was similar to LiftOff, indicating that it would also be a valid choice for interacting with mobile VR HMDs.
 During the tasks, most participants never lifted the finger from the touchpad preferring to have the visual cue of the current touch location similar as for LiftOff.
 The biggest downside of PressOn was that pressing down on the touchpad resulted in the IVE to "shake" and led to a higher physical demand.
+This shaking only occurred in the PressOn condition, all other conditions had no negative effect since we used a capacitive touchpad that needs no pressure.
 However, this did not lead to a higher simulator sickness but was reported as being "uncomfortable".
-In a future prototype this can be solved using technology such as "ForceTouch" introduced Apple.
+In a future prototype this can be solved using technology such as "ForceTouch" introduced by Apple.

 As expected, LandOn performed significantly worse in terms of error rate in comparison to the other two commit methods.
-Nevertheless, it indicated a lower selection time (M=0.84s, SD=0.14s) and has therefore relevance for time critical UIs demanding less accuracy, such as a gamepad (see section Interaction Scenarios).
+Nevertheless, it indicated a lower selection time (M=0.84s,

+SD=0.14s) and has therefore relevance for time critical UIs demanding less accuracy, such as a gamepad (see section Interaction Scenarios).
 Having analyzed the touch data for LandOn we are able to give some insights on how users blindly interact with FaceTouch and how this interaction can be improved.